Healthy Homes Assessment Gracefield

 Insulation Gracefield

-Insulation for underfloor and ceilings is required on all rental houses since 1 July 2019.
-All landlords and property managers should ensure that the insulation meets this new quality.
-In certain situations, the current ceiling insulation, or the insulation of the subfloor space might require to be added or replaced.
+Insulation for underfloor and ceilings is mandatory in all rental homes since 1 July 2019.
+All landlords and property managers must ensure that the insulation is up to standards that are in line with the latest standard.
+In some instances, existing ceiling insulation or insulation in the subfloor space might need to be topped up or replaced.

-A house that is well-insulated will reduce the risk of condensation and lower the chance of dampness and mould, and it will make it easier to allow the house to retain warmth.
+A properly insulated home will reduce the risk of condensation and lower the chance of dampness and mould, and also makes more easy to the house to retain warmth.

-The "R" stands for thermal resistance and is a measure of how well the insulation can withstand heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation resists heat flow.
+The more high the R-value, higher the standard of insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3